Regulation of Gene Expression Team

-The research is focused on two Solanum species, S. tuberosum (cultivated species) and S. sogarandinum (wild species), possessing various cold acclimation capacity, and nine genotypes within Hordeum vulgare differing in water stress tolerance.
+The research is focused on Solanum species, S. tuberosum (cultivated species) and S. sogarandinum (wild species), possessing various cold acclimation capacity, as well as the wild and cultivated tomato species Solanum pennelli and Solanum lycopersicum.

 - cultivation of plant material in vitro and in vivo in a phytotron,

-- analysis of genes expression at the transcript (RT-PCR, Northern blot) and protein level (Western blot),
+- analysis of genes expression at the transcript (RT-qPCR, Northern blot) and protein level (Western blot),

 - isolation of the transcription factors binding to the cis-regulatory elements present in the promoter regions of the genes (Gold Yeast One-Hybrid System, Y1H; Electrophoretic Mobility Shift Assay, EMSA),

 - study of protein-protein interactions (Co-immunoprecipitation, Co-IP; Gold Yeast Two-Hybrid System, Y2H),